 All of those things having been said, the steps to achieving success in off grid living are not as simple as finding land and getting started.
 To assist those considering such a lifestyle, the following short list of five important off grid living considerations should help you in your planning.

-Everyone has a different perspective of off-grid living, and what it means to them.
+Everyone has a different perspective of off-grid living, and what it means to them in real terms.
 For some, it may be about a temporary situation, perhaps weekend getaways, or limited time periods.
-Some will opt for the use of portion off-grid living and use hybrid systems that still make use of some grid services.
+Some will opt for the use of hybrid systems that still make use of some grid services.
 For others however, it can me a full time lifestyle, completely self-sufficient, with growing environments, complete power systems, septic and waste removal and so forth.
-It is important to clearly define your individual expectations and requirements, so you can more easily plan and achieve your goals for off-grid living.
+It is important to clearly define your individual expectations and requirements, so you can more easily plan and achieve your goals.